DioxusLabs/dioxus/packages/core/README.md

 ## Optimizations

 - Support a pluggable allocation strategy that makes VNode creation **very** fast
-- Support lazy DomTrees (ie DomTrees that are not actually created when the view fn is ran)
+- Support lazy DomTrees (ie DomTrees that are not actually created when the html! macro is used)
-- Support advanced diffing strategies
+- Support advanced diffing strategies (patience, Myers, etc)

 ## Design Quirks